-- 1. Each player finds one partner and together they designate one partner "stars" and one partner "stripes". - 2.
+- Each player finds one partner and together they designate one partner "stars" and one partner "stripes". - 2.
 One team (stars) lines up along the center line, facing the "star's safe zone".
-The other team (stripes) lines up next to their partner, arms length apart, facing the "stripe's safe zone". - 3.
-The instructor calls either "Stars!" or "Stripes!"
+The other team (stripes) lines up next to their partner, arms length apart, facing the "stripe's safe zone". - The instructor calls either "Stars!" or "Stripes!"
 The team being called tries to get to their safe zone before getting tagged by the other team.

-- The team that is not called reacts to become taggers.
-They attempt to tag the opposition before they cross into their respective "safe zone". - Repeat various rounds, allowing players to quickly switch from offense to defense with quick reactions.
+- 4. The team that is not called reacts to become taggers.
+They attempt to tag the opposition before they cross into their respective "safe zone". - 5.
+Repeat various rounds, allowing players to quickly switch from offense to defense with quick reactions.

-KEY SKILLS GAME PROGRESSIONS KEY CONCEPTS 1.
 Give points every time a tag is made.
-Evading Have players compete to get the most points.
-Tagging
+Have players compete to get the most points.
+Evading points Evading proper steems Tagging

-- 2. Vary the starting position of the players: sitting down, kneeling, or lying down. - 3.
-Incorporate fitness activities such as jumping jacks, jump squats, etc. before calling a team. - 4.
+- 2. Vary the starting position of the players: sitting down, kneeling, or lying down. - Incorporate fitness activities such as jumping jacks, jump squats, etc. before calling a team. - 4.
 Incorporate flags.

-- 1. Remind players to go through the proper steps when making a tag. - 2.
-Players should work on their offensive moves to avoid getting tagged. - 3.
+1. Remind players to go through the proper steps when making a tag.

+- 2. Players should work on their offensive moves to avoid getting tagged. - 3.
 Quick reaction-switching from offense to defense.